Staggered time discretization in finitely-strained heterogeneous visco-elastodynamics with damage or diffusion in the

 \begin{remark}[{\sl A gradient on inelastic distortion rate}]\upshape Sometimes, some gradient theories are used also in the inelastic flow rule \eq{Euler3-hypoplast}.
 In the Eulerian model, most straightforward variant is a dissipative gradient term as

 where $\ell>0$ is some length-scale parameter, to be completed by the boundary condition $(\vv\Cdot\nabla)\Lp=\bm0$.
-At small strain, this additional gradient leads to better propagation of eleastic waves, cf.\ \cite[Sect.\,3.4]{Roub24SGTL}.
-Here this term augments the energy-dissipation balance \eq{Euler-large-engr-balance} by the dissipation rate $\ell|\nabla\Lp|^2$ and allows for a certain weakening of the Lipschitz-continuity assumption on $\zetap$ in \eq{Euler-large-ass-zeta} because $\nabla\Lp$ can be estimated directly from the energy dissipation balance and then use in \eq{Euler-large-heter-Gronwall+}.
-On the other hand, it does not allow to eliminate $\Lp$ by a pointwise manipulation as we did in \eq{Euler-hypoplast-p-heter} and a separate time discretization of \eq{Euler3-hypoplast+} should be done in the way that, instead of \eq{Euler-large-disc2}, we would consider a coupled system for $(\Fek,\Lp_{\tau}^k)$:
+At small strain, this additional gradient leads to better propagation of elastic waves, cf.\ \cite[Sect.\,3.4]{Roub24SGTL}.
+Here this term augments the energy-dissipation balance \eq{EUL-L-engr-balance} by the dissipation rate $\ell|\nabla\Lp|^2$ and allows for a certain weakening of the Lipschitz-continuity assumption on $\zetap$ in \eq{EUL-L-ass-zeta} because $\nabla\Lp$ can be estimated directly from the energy dissipation balance and then use in \eq{EUL-L-heter-Gronwall+}.
+On the other hand, it does not allow to eliminate $\Lp$ by a pointwise manipulation as we did in \eq{Euler-hypoplast-p-heter} and a separate time discretization of \eq{Euler3-hypoplast+} should be done in the way that, instead of \eq{EUL-L-disc2}, we would consider a coupled system for $(\Fek,\Lp_{\tau}^k)$:

 \end{remark}